norvig/paip-lisp/docs/chapter3.md

 ### Macros

-The preceding discussion has been somewhat cavalier with the term “special form.”
+The preceding discussion has been somewhat cavalier with the term "special form."
 Actually, some of these special forms are really *macros*, forms that the compiler expands into some other code.
 Common Lisp provides a number of built-in macros and allows the user to extend the language by defining new macros.
 (There is no way for the user to define new special forms, however.)